sahinyurek/docs/docs/administration/entities-management/profiles/filter-profile.md

 <img src="../images/apply-filters-to-profile.png" alt="Apply Filter to Profile" width="1500" height="1500"/>

-1. Select the filters from the list.
+1. Select a field and enter a value as filter on this field.

     <img src="../images/profile-filter-types.png" alt="Profile Filter Types" width="400" height="400"/>